fhasefa/react-music-app/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or bug reports, please feel free to create an issue or submit a pull request.

+Here is the link to the app: react-music-app-20a19c.netlify.app